SkylineCommunications/dataminer-docs/user-guide/Advanced_Functionality/DataMiner_Agents/Restoring_a_DMA/Preparing_the_destination_server_for_a_DMA_restoration.md

   1. For a DMA using local OpenSearch database:

-      1. Stop your OpenSearch by clicking CTRL+C in the Command Prompt or Powershell.
+      1. Connect to the server with the user that is running the OpenSearch program.
+This program runs in a Command Prompt or Powershell.
+To stop your OpenSearch, click CTRL+C in the Command Prompt or Powershell.
 Or simply close the window.

       1. open your opensearch.yaml file and look for path.data